 Venture out to the ‘main square’.
 Snake charmer, Henna Ladies, Man selling junk etc. Snake charmer spots us taking photos of him.
 He approaches with snake.
 Snake is thrown on Sam, we laugh.
 He then repeats - Snake on Kelly, Snake on Me.
 All is jolly until he demands 5 euros.
 Each.
 We protest and give him our shrapnel.
 He vehemently complains -

 If it was any more dramatic, he would have thrown the snake at us.
 He didn’t.

 Undeterred, Kelly and I go shopping.
 Again.
-We buy what supposedly are ‘the only genie pants of the most special material in morocco’.
+We buy what supposedly are ‘the only genie pants of the most special material in Morocco’.
 We pay a lot, because we believe him.
-Later realize that these exact pants are in every second store.
+Later realise that these exact pants are in every second store.

 Rise early.
 Today is Sahara Journey Day.
 Driver tells us it’s cold in the mountains.
 I look at my cardigan and weep.